4aps/relysocial_app/README.md

 ▶️ Run the App

 ```
-npm start
+npm run dev
 ```

-Visit http://localhost:3000 in your browser.
+Visit http://localhost:5173/ in your browser.

 Special Thanks to JSM and Team!